a-serapion/odin-recipes/README.md

 Hello, I am starting my first HTML project.
 We will see how it goes.
+I will do a reflection post after as well!